We’ve been doing experiential learning longer and better than anybody else

 It’s fashionable these days for law schools to talk about their commitment to experiential learning.
 At Mitchell Hamline, it’s at the core of our approach to legal education.
 It pervades our curriculum, touching all students.

-We have a history of pioneering opportunities for students to practice legal skills.
-Our students were among the first in the nation to represent real clients through a partnership with a local charity in 1922.
+Our students were among the first in the nation to represent real clients with real legal problems through a partnership we established with a local charity in St. Paul in 1922.
 A dozen years later, we became the only U.S. law school to offer a four-year course in court practice.
 Then came a seminar on legal writing and legal drafting in the late 1950s.

 The foundation of the school’s current experiential education program came in 1973, with the creation of one of the nation’s first clinical programs.